Rabbi Yuval Keren – Erev Rosh Hashanah 2018/5779

 Perhaps it will help if we remember that when we judge the story we cannot help but be biased by the context of time, place and society within which we live.

-The book of Jubilees retells the story of the Akedah.
+The book of Jubilees retells the story of the Akeidah.
 The book was originally written in Hebrew during the 2nd Temple Period, and survived in manuscripts of the Ethiopian Church.
 Jubilees is faithful to the story in Genesis but it adds another interesting element.
 The book claims that the cruel test was devised by the Satan who wanted to prove that Abraham was not as righteous and faithful as he appeared to be.
 Satan seems to be working as a power independently of God, something that the Bible and Judaism utterly reject.
 Even though we know that it was popular in its time.
 Jubilees was likely to have been rejected from the Jewish canon for this very belief in dualism.

 The biblical account tells us nothing about Isaac’s age.
 However, when we imagine Isaac being bound at the altar we imagine a little helpless boy.
 Josephus Flavius lived 300 years after the author of Jubilees in the Land of Israel.
 He was a leader of a force who fought the Romans during the Jewish rebellion.
 He was eventually captured and swapped sides with the Romans.
 He spent much of his life writing to the Romans about the Jews.
-One of his stories was the Akedah.
+One of his stories was the Akeidah.
 Josephus claims that Isaac was 25 years old.
 At that age he would have been much stronger than his 100+ Year Old father and he could have easily overpowered his father and resisted the binding.
 Instead, Josephus describes him as an accomplice who is fully aware of his father’s intentions.
 Isaac chooses to remain and actively help his old man with the construction of the altar.

 According to Josephus, when the altar is finally ready Abraham said to Isaac: